3 min. read

 You don’t need to be told how important your social media imagery is.

 In fact, a recent survey found that 36% of marketers plan to spend 31% of their budget purely on visual content.
 The volume and quality of the social media images your brand needs to compete against are only going to rise in 2018.

 So it certainly doesn’t help that the top social networks regularly change their image sizes and formats.

 That’s why we made these easy-to-use Photoshop templates.
-Think of them as cheat sheets to help you take the guesswork out of sizing your social media images.
+Think of them as cheat sheets to help you take the guesswork out of sizing your images for social media.
 Using them will ensure that your images are optimally displayed, without unwanted cropping or resolution issues.

 Once you have the zip file, simply upload them to Photoshop.
 From there it is just a matter of dropping the image you want to be sized into the appropriate template field.